JuliaGraphics/Luxor.jl/docs/src/basics.md

 It's immutable, so you want to avoid trying to change the x or y coordinate directly.
 You can use the letter **O** as a shortcut to refer to the current Origin, `Point(0, 0)`.

 `Drawing` is how you create new drawings.
-And you can divide up the drawing area into tiles, using `Tiler`.
+You can divide up the drawing area into tiles, using `Tiler`, and define grids, using .

 ## Drawings and files